Callaway Gardens: Foundation

 After serving in the Korean War, their son Bo Callaway returned to Harris County, Georgia to help his parents develop and run the gardens.
 He was named executive director on June 10, 1953.

 On April 12, 1961, founder Cason J. Callaway died.
 He was succeeded as chairman of the board by his wife, co-founder Virginia (Hand) Callaway.

 The gardens have been expanded several times following Cason Callaway's death.
 The 3,000 acre Cason J. Callaway Memorial Forest opened in 1972, and was designated a National Natural Landmark by the United States Department of the Interior.

 Ferry

 On Sunday, June 30, 1974 an incident occurred on Robin Lake when a ski boat passed close to a paddlewheel (ferry) boat.
 The wake splashed into the paddle wheel boat and passengers over-reacted, rushing to the opposite site of the boat, which may have been overloaded.
 The paddlewheel boat tipped over, spilling passengers into the lake.
 Few, if any persons were wearing life jackets.
 Other boats quickly responded and pulled people from the lake.

 Drowning

-On July 4, 2009, two fellows went into the water to assist a small boy who was struggling in Robin Lake.
+On July 4, 2009, two men went into the water to assist a small boy who was struggling in Robin Lake.
 One of them grabbed the boy and dragged him back to shallow water.
-The other fellow had disappeared and his body was recovered later.
+The other man had disappeared and his body was recovered later.
 Rico Cruz, a 21-year-old from Eastpoint, Georgia drowned.